aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-azure-function.md

-## Publish Azure Function to Predict Fraudulent Transactions
+## Publish an Azure Function to Predict Fraudulent Transactions
 All incoming transactions get evaluated to determine if they are fraudulent or not based on our trained Machine Learning Model.
 This prediction occurs in an Azure Function that needs to get deployed to Azure.